Learn About Skills and Duties of an Administrative Assistant

 Administrative assistants require various skills to succeed in an office, including:

 This skill involves creating simple methods to handle complex tasks and create order in the workplace.
 Administrative assistants use organization skills to file documents accurately, filter incoming and outgoing communication and establish processes for completing daily responsibilities.
-Administrative assistants also use organization skills to track the activities, schedules and projects for each of the professionals they support.
+Administrative assistants also use organization skills to track the activities, schedules and projects of each of the professionals they support.

 This skill includes scheduling a series of daily tasks and prioritizing certain responsibilities based on importance, length of completion time and deadlines.
 Administrative assistants use time management to plan their days, weeks, months and quarters to complete tasks in order and on time.
-They also use this skill when performing calendar management to best schedule meetings, travel and other appointments each day for each individual schedule they may manage.
+They also use this skill when performing calendar management to best schedule meetings, travel and other appointments each day for each schedule they may manage.

 This important skill involves interpreting written messages and writing appropriate responses.
 These professionals use written communication to coordinate events and meetings, delegate responsibilities and make requests.
 Written communication also includes synthesizing information and using business writing and professional etiquette when creating messages, reports and other important documentation.
 Excellent grammar and proofreading abilities are important in effective written communication.